-as shown on the Proposals Map (Refer to ANNEX 1 to the Plan: Map 4) subject to the following criteria:
+As shown on the Proposals Map (Refer to ANNEX 1 to the Plan: Map 4) subject to the criteria elsewhere in this Plan and the following:

-- 1. the provision of a range of house types and in accordance with Policy HO2 and Policy HO5 of this Plan; - 2. the provision of an appropriate accessible green space within the site; - 3. the provision of an appropriate access into the site and thereby ensuring the minimisation of additional traffic problems in the village and creating links by foot and cycle to the surrounding countryside; - 4. the introduction of sympathetic landscaping and - 5. the implementation of a programme of archaeological work in accordance with a written scheme of investigation which has been submitted by the applicant and approved in writing by Rother District Council.
+- 1. the provision of a range of house types and in accordance with Policy HO2 and Policy HO5 of this Plan; - 2. the provision of an appropriate accessible green space within the site; - 3. the provision of an appropriate access into the site and thereby ensuring the minimisation of additional traffic problems in the village and creating links by foot and cycle to the surrounding countryside; - 4. the introduction of sympathetic landscaping; - 5. development will need to provide a connection at the nearest point of adequate capacity in the sewerage network, as advised by the service provider; - 6.
+An odour assessment should be undertaken to inform the masterplanning of the site and to minimise land use conflict; and - 7. archaeological investigation', which is better understood as a programme of work to understand the area's archaeological potential and interest.in accordance with a written scheme of investigation which has been submitted by the applicant and approved in writing by Rother District Council.